John P. Connarn: Later career

 In 1967, Connarn was appointed a Judge of the Vermont District Court, and he served until his retirement in 1985.
 After leaving the bench, Connarn owned and operated Northfield's Margaret Holland Inn and served two terms on the local school board.
 He was a scout master in the local Boy Scout troop, president of the Norwich University Alumni Association, and was active in Northfield's American Legion Post.

 Death and burial

 Connarn died in Berlin, Vermont on March 26, 2002.
-He was buried at Aldrich Cemetery in Northfield.
+He was buried at Aldrich Cemetery (West Hill Cemetery) in Northfield.